backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

   - [ ] Include changelog since last version (generated with drush rn)

 If this is a security release:
-- [ ] Draft Security Advisory (assign to serundeputy / herbdool / quicksketch / jenlampton)
+- [ ] Draft Security Advisories (assign to serundeputy / herbdool / quicksketch / jenlampton)

 ## Release tasks